hpc/charliecloud/doc-src/tutorial.rst

 This approach does the forking and process coordination on the host.
-Each process is spawned in its own container, and because Charliecloud introduces minimal isolation, they can communicate almost as if they were running directly on the host.
+Each process is spawned in its own container, and because Charliecloud introduces minimal isolation, they can communicate as if they were running directly on the host.

 For example, using :code:`mpirun` and the :code:`mpihello` example above::